-Dr. Art Sesso has taken the initiative and spent years doing the research and labor, to produce a CJ-3B restoration that many people have thought about undertaking, but to my knowledge has not yet been done by anyone else.
+Dr. Art Sesso took the initiative and spent years doing the research and labor, to produce a CJ-3B restoration that many people had thought about undertaking, but had not yet been done by anyone else.
 This 1954 Jeep is now a detailed recreation of a USAF vehicle stationed at Offutt AFB in Nebraska, headquarters of the Strategic Air Command.
-I hope it will help to inspire other people to go ahead with Air Force CJ-3B projects in the future.
-Here's Art's description of his project. -- Derek Redmond
+Art has since sold the Jeep, but here's his description of the project. -- Derek Redmond

 I am a surgeon in the Philadelphia area, and I have had a passion for military vehicles since I was in medical school, when I found a 1942 Ford GPW in a local junkyard.
 Over the years I have restored an M151A2, an M38A1, a Mule, an M-37 and a T-24 Weasel.
 I have always had a desire to restore a CJ-3B, but wanted something different from the usual olive drab vehicles.
 I decided, after catching a glimpse of a 3B in a movie about the U.S. Air Force, to do an Air Force CJ-3B.